oxc-project/acorn-test262/test-typescript/tests/cases/conformance/jsx/tsxReactEmitNesting.tsx.md

                               "start": 341,
                               "end": 365,
                               "raw": "\"What needs to be done?\"",
-                              "value": "What needs to be done?"
+                              "value": "What needs to be done?",
+                              "regex": null,
+                              "bigint": null
                             }
                           },
                           {